 The Hybrid Course Design, Development, and Delivery (Hybrid 3D) Workshop is for faculty who will be teaching a hybrid course within the coming academic year.
-The purpose of this 5-week workshop is to prepare participants to design, develop, and deliver hybrid courses that maximize student learning.
+The purpose of this online, self-paced workshop is to prepare participants to design, develop, and deliver hybrid courses that maximize student learning.

 What would I gain from the Hybrid 3D Workshop?